 Included in other liabilities in the consolidated balance sheet is the Company's estimate of its liability for guaranty fund and other insurance-related assessments.
 The liability for expected state guaranty fund and other premium-based assessments is recognized as the Company writes or becomes obligated to write or renew the premiums on which the assessments are expected to be based.
 The liability for loss-based assessments is recognized as the related losses are incurred.
-At December 31, 2020 and 2019, the Company had a liability of \$178 million and \$184 million, respectively, for guaranty fund and other insurance-related assessments and related recoverables of \$10 million and \$13 million, respectively.
+At December 31, 2021 and 2020, the Company had a liability of \$176 million and \$178 million, respectively, for guaranty fund and other insurance-related assessments and related recoverables of \$8 million and \$10 million, respectively.
 The liability for such assessments and the related recoverables are not discounted for the time value of money.
 The loss-based assessments are expected to be paid over a period ranging from one year to the life expectancy of certain workers' compensation claimants and the recoveries are expected to occur over the same period of time.

 Also included in other liabilities is an accrual for policyholder dividends.
 Certain insurance contracts, primarily workers' compensation, are participating whereby dividends are paid to policyholders in accordance with contract provisions.
-Net written premiums for participating dividend policies were approximately 1% of total net written premiums for each of the years ended December 31, 2020, 2019 and 2018.
+Net written premiums for participating dividend policies were approximately 1% of total net written premiums for each of the years ended December 31, 2021, 2020 and 2019.
 Policyholder dividends are accrued against earnings using best available estimates of amounts to be paid.
-The liability accrued for policyholder dividends totaled \$69 million and \$71 million at December 31, 2020 and 2019, respectively.
+The liability accrued for policyholder dividends totaled \$69 million at both December 31, 2021 and 2020.